guide

 Summary

-• Be mindful of those with particular needs – young children and the elderly often need slightly warmer temperatures
+• Be mindful of those with particular needs – be mindful of those with particular needs.
+Young children and the elderly often need slightly warmer temperatures.
+According to The Lullaby Trust, babies' bedrooms should ideally be between 16°C to 20°C.

-• Consider getting a smart thermostat – this could help you track and manage your energy use
+• Consider getting a smart thermostat – this could help you track and manage your energy use, and save money

 Sources and references: